ksanti6/portfolio/DESIGN/Designing_A_Card_Game/65_Game_Rules.md

 ## Goal
 Design a card game that uses a standard deck of cards and can be played with 2 - 4 players.

+## Results
+You can find the game's rules located in the same folder as this file.

 ## Process

 ### Inspiration - Where to Start?